Nareshix/Recipe/README.md

-First project from the odin project about recipes
+First practice from The Odin about recipes